 Under normal conditions the NPAC SMS sends messages to the associated SOA/LSMS and the SOA/LSMS is able to keep up with the NPAC, and Flow Control is not encountered.
 However, under load conditions, the SOA/LSMS is not able to keep up with the messages sent from the NPAC SMS and Flow Control may be encountered.

 For a SOA/LSMS that is currently in a normal state (not in Flow Control), the NPAC SMS monitors the number of outstanding, non-responsive messages sent to that system.
-If the number of outstanding, non-responsive messages is less than the Flow Control Upper Threshold (tunable value), NPAC sends the current message it is handling, and continues with normal processing.
+If the number of outstanding, non-responsive messages is less than the Flow Control Upper Threshold (tunable value for each primary SPID and system type), NPAC sends the current message it is handling, and continues with normal processing.
 If the number of outstanding, non-responsive messages is equal to the Flow Control Upper Threshold tunable, the NPAC sends the current message it is handling, and sets the Flow Control flag to TRUE.
 In this situation Flow Control is encountered.

 During Flow Control the NPAC SMS verifies the Flow Control flag setting for the destination SOA/LSMS to determine if it’s OK to send each message.
 If the flag is FALSE, the message is sent; if the flag is TRUE the message is held/queued.
 In a Flow Control state, the NPAC SMS monitors the number of outstanding, non-responsive messages sent to that SOA/LSMS.
-If the number of outstanding, non-responsive messages is greater than the Flow Control Lower Threshold, no action is taken.
-When the number of outstanding, non-responsive messages is less than or equal to the Flow Control Lower Threshold (tunable value), the NPAC SMS resumes sending messages (whether queued or normal).
+If the number of outstanding, non-responsive messages is greater than the Flow Control Lower Threshold (tunable value for each primary SPID and system type), no action is taken.
+When the number of outstanding, non-responsive messages is less than or equal to the Flow Control Lower Threshold the NPAC SMS resumes sending messages (whether queued or normal).
 A SOA/LSMS that is in a Flow Control state will have outstanding, non-responsive messages.
 For all outstanding, non-responsive messages that were sent, NPAC response timers and abort behavior will apply.
 For all messages NOT sent but held because the Flow Control flag is set to TRUE, NPAC response timers and abort behavior will NOT apply.

 Flow Control is implemented on the NPAC SMS side of the CMIP interface and it is optionally implemented on the SOA/LSMS.
 The implementation of Flow Control by the sending system is independent of any implementation of Flow Control by the receiving system and is applicable on a per association basis.
 Flow Control applies to both normal mode and recovery mode and is applicable for service provider, network, number pool block, subscription version and notification data.